 Comparative Analysis

 The Indian Pariah dog exhibits growth characteristics that are balanced and proportionate, similar to other medium-sized dog breeds.
 What distinguishes them from many others is their stable topline and elongated skull structure, which lends them a unique appearance.
-Unlike breeds such as the German Shepherd, which often possesses pronounced angulations, the Indian Pariah dog showcases a more natural evolution in its form.
+Unlike breeds such as the German Shepherd, which often possess pronounced angulations, the Indian Pariah dog showcases a more natural evolution in its form.
 The jaw and facial features of this breed develop steadily, which enhances their adaptability as foragers and scavengers in diverse environments.
 This dog is well-suited to thriving in different conditions due to its mix of practicality and resilience.
-The Indian Pariah dog has remained largely unchanged over time, avoiding the exaggerated traits that often characterize more selectively bred domesticated dogs.
+The Indian Pariah dog has remained largely unchanged over time, avoiding the exaggerated traits that often characterise more selectively bred domesticated dogs.

 This breed exemplifies the importance of a functional design that supports survival instincts.
 Their enduring qualities reveal a deep-rooted heritage, reflecting the bond they have developed with their surroundings.
 By embodying the principles of endurance and practicality, the Indian Pariah dog continues to thrive as a remarkable example of a breed that has adapted to the challenges of various environments throughout its history.